alexmy21/lisa_meta/_1_README_poc.md

 - nodes with a following structure:

   - sha1 (SHA1 based node ID);
-  - labels (graph labels that we are going to assign to the noe);
+  - labels (graph labels that we are going to assign to the node);
-  - d_sha1 (SHA1 ID that represent ID the HllSet presentation of the original dataset);
+  - d_sha1 (SHA1 ID that represent ID of the HllSet presentation of the original dataset);
   - dataset (compact dump of the HllSet);
   - props (a dictionary structure to hold additional properties);
 - edges: